ionic-team/ionic2-starter-aws/README.md

 ### Grab the configuration

 Within the Content Delivery S3 bucket you will find an `aws-config.js` file.
-Copy the contents of this file to `app.config.ts` within the
+Copy the contents of this file to `app.config.ts` within the following block:

 ```javascript
 // --- BEGIN MOBILE HUB CONFIG ---